amamov/amamov/README.md

 ## Yoon - Sang Seok (amamov)

  <!-- ![](https://komarev.com/ghpvc/?username=amamov&color=brightgreen)-->

+- I am interested in all aspects of IT, studying and developing, regardless of field.
-I am interested in the software company culture and love to team up to create valuable and meaningful software products.
+- I am interested in the software company culture and love to team up to create valuable and meaningful software products.

 - 📝 My Resume : [Link]()